noties/Markwon/docs/docs/v4/image/README.md

 ```

 :::warning
-Assets loading will work when your URL will include `android_asset` the the path,
+Assets loading will work when your URL will include `android_asset` in the path,
 for example: `file:///android_asset/image.png` (mind the 3 slashes `///`).
 If you wish
 to _assume_ all images without proper scheme to point to assets folder, then you can use
 [UrlProcessorAndroidAssets](/docs/v4/core/configuration.html#urlprocessorandroidassets)